 In earlier centuries, animals were sacrificed for offerings.
 The offerings were practiced under the Law, as a reminder of the sins (Hebrews 10:3–4).
 The gospel describes Jesus’ death on the cross as an offering to fulfill the righteous requirement of the Old Testament Law (Romans 8:3–4; Hebrews 10:5–10).

 When Christ willingly went to the Calvary place (place of a skull), that symbol became a reality for all believers (Hebrews 10:11–18), completing the work of atonement.
-Jesus’s life and work is not a doctrine or teaching, but a living divine presence in the souls of the believers:
+Jesus’s life and work are not a doctrine or teaching, but a living divine presence in the souls of the believers:

 I am the way, the truth, and the life.
 No one comes to the Father except through me.
 (John 14:6).